Hill vs Wooldridge Elementary: 34 Point TEA Gap in North Austin

 You might lean toward Wooldridge if:

-- The specific home and street in the Hill zone is a better fit for your needs and budget
+• The specific home and street in the Wooldridge zone is a better fit for your needs and budget

-I will give you the same honest take I give all my clients: if the elementary campus matters most and both zones are at the same price, Wooldridge is the clear academic choice.
-The triple A domain scores and the feeder into LASA or McCallum make it one of the best value school zones in Austin ISD.
+I will give you the same honest take I give all my clients: if the elementary campus matters most and both zones are at the same price, Hill is the clear academic choice.
+The A overall rating and the strong domain scores make it one of the best value school zones in Austin ISD at the mid $260s.
 But real estate is never just about one factor.
-If you find a house in the Hill zone that checks every other box, the path through Murchison to Anderson High is a legitimate and well regarded secondary school trajectory.
+If you find a house in the Wooldridge zone that checks every other box, the path through Burnet to LASA or McCallum is a legitimate and well regarded secondary school trajectory.
 Just go in with clear eyes about the elementary years.

 Frequently Asked Questions